 The Heidi Rose's website dares a fixed homepage with a full screen image and a call to action button.
 Clicking on the button takes you to a sober homepage with full-screen images and sections that are very stylish with an original font that is a little difficult to read.
 The colour code is very elegant with its combination of Peach / White / Black.

 5 - NOELLE GOGGIN

-The Noelle Goggin's website doesn't look like much when you arrive on this rather standard homepage, but when you dig a bit, you'll notice a note of sweetness linked to originality.
+The Noelle Goggin's website doesn't look like much when you arrive on this rather standard homepage, but when you dig a little deeper, you'll notice a note of sweetness linked to originality.
 The footer of the site is quite unusual.
 The ABOUT page is also very nice with many parallax effects.

-Read also: 10 restaurant website inspirations.
+Read also: 10 website inspirations for restaurants.

 6 - WILD SACRED

 The Wild Sacred website uses the "nested layout".
 The structure of the site is divided into two columns with sections that divide the page into a well-orchestrated checkerboard pattern: image on one side and text on the other side and vice versa.
 What is also very successful is the complete design of the site with these various brush strokes of different colours.
 The fonts used are sober and the images are beautiful.

 The Insight Coaching website also uses the "nested layout" but in a customised way as the side margins are thinner than the standard width.
 A large header with logo is located above the main menu.
 The rest of the home page is rather basic but all the other pages of the site are consistent with each other.
 The colour code is sober and reassuring with this soft green as the main note.